alex-ross-yml/AnsibleLamp/README.md

-# Simple Lamp Stack for CentOS (create your own host file)
+# Simple Lamp Stack for CentOS (hosts on local IP)